DE1-Engineering-Mathematics/module-resources/notes/9-ODE.md

 <img align="right" src="figs/Hydraulic.svg" width="150"/>

 where $I$ is the flow specific moment of inertia of the fly wheel; $\beta$ is a viscous constriction factor; $\alpha$ is a volume specific membrane stiffness; $v$ is the volume of fluid displaced; $P$ is the pressure drop across the system; and $t$ is time... but even if you didn't know what these terms meant, you could still solve this ODE and discover things about this system.
-It's important to remember that all of the physical systems discussed in this chapter are only \textit{approximately} described using our simple ODE and lots of assumptions need to be valid for this approximation to be useful... but useful they are! <br><br>
+It's important to remember that all of the physical systems discussed in this chapter are only *approximately* described using our simple ODE and lots of assumptions need to be valid for this approximation to be useful... but useful they are! <br><br>

 ## <a id="ode-summary"></a>9.5 ODE summary